Comparison

 Does Texas have a statewide ADU law like Colorado?

 No. Texas has not enacted statewide ADU preemption as of 2026.
 Austin's ADU rules come entirely from local code (Title 25 and the HOME Ordinance).
-Colorado's HB 24-1175 (effective August 2024) requires all Colorado cities to allow at least 1 ADU per residential lot by right.
+Colorado's HB 24-1152 (signed May 13, 2024) requires all Colorado cities to allow at least 1 ADU per residential lot by right.

 How many units can I build on one lot in Austin vs Denver?